-Qualifiers express limits or provide additional detail about the type of answer candidates should give, and help the candidate to understand the focus of the question.
+Qualifiers express limits or provide additional detail about the type of answer candidates should give and help the candidate to understand the focus of the question.
 Cues are used to prompt the candidate to expand or extend their answer.
-Cues should not lead the candidate.
 Examiners should be aware that candidates may variably look for additional cues, and should be vigilant in directing the candidate back to the question to avoid excessively directing candidate responses.